Pál Medgyessy

-Pál Medgyessy (Egercsehi, October 10, 1919 – Budapest, October 8, 1977) was a mathematician, Doctor of Mathematical Sciences (1973).
+Pál Medgyessy (October 19, 1919, in Egercsehi – October 8, 1977, in Budapest) was a mathematician, Doctor of Mathematical Sciences (1973).

 Biography

 He graduated at the University of Budapest as a student of Eötvös József Collegium.
 He started his career as a trainee at the Institute of Medical Physics at the University of Debrecen.
 Due to his illness, his scientific work was slow to develop.

 He read the Latin-language classics in the original, spoke German, French, and Italian well, and during his captivity he also mastered Russian, so his skills were utilised as an interpreter during the war.
 He published some of his books in English.

 He was an aspirant to the candidate's degree at the Mathematical Research Institute of the Hungarian Academy of Sciences, a student of Alfréd Rényi’s.
 From 1955 on he was a research associate and scientific advisor at the Institute.
 He received his doctorate in mathematics from the HAS in 1973.